SaintKiri/tts-dc-bot/README.md

 All credential of the bot will be stored in the `.env` file.
 DO NOT SHARE!

 ## TODO
+1. Localize `server.js` and `user.js`
-1. Bot should be able to join the channel after playing the `元神` command
+2. Bot should be able to join the channel after playing the `元神` command